Nick Rogers — Biography

 In 2002, Rogers was hired as the arts & entertainment editor at The State Journal-Register, a daily newspaper in Springfield, Illinois.
 There, he directed, edited and wrote coverage of film, popular and classical music, theater, visual arts, dance and electronic entertainment.
 His work was nationally syndicated through Copley News Service and, later, GateHouse News Service, and his film reviews from that time are archived at Rotten Tomatoes.com.

 Rogers earned first-place honors from the Illinois Press Association for Best A&E Section and from the American Association of Sunday and Feature Editors for Best A&E Commentary.
 After almost six years on that beat, Rogers became the paper’s features editor.
-He left the newspaper in September 2008 and moved to Lafayette, Ind., where he worked as a technology writer at Purdue University.
-Currently, he works full-time as a copywriter at Dearing Group, an advertising agency in West Lafayette, Ind.
-He has also reviewed films for the online outlet Suite101.
+He left the newspaper in September 2008 and moved to Lafayette, Ind., where he worked as a technology writer at Purdue University and then as the content strategist for Dearing Group, an advertising agency in West Lafayette, Ind.
+Currently, he works as internal communications coordinator for Purdue Extension He has also reviewed films for the online outlet Suite101 and for PlayboySFW, a safe-for-work online hub for arts & culture writing.